Phragmoceratidae: Genera

-Phragmoceras, type genus, is known by it moderately large, strongly curved, rapidly enlarging, endogastric and compressed shell with a vertically constricted aperture that opens up at either end.
+Phragmoceras, type genus, is known by its moderately large, strongly curved, rapidly enlarging, endogastric and compressed shell with a vertically constricted aperture that opens up at either end.
 The siphuncle is close to the concave ventral margin, segments broadly expanded, connecting rings thick, bullettes identifiable.

 Tubiferoceras is similar to Phragmocreas except that the dorsal expansion of the aperture sits on a tubular extension and the shell is straighter and more rapidly expanding.

 Pristeroceras differs from Phragmoceras in having a crenulated margin to the aperture.
 Phragmocerina is less compressed than Phragmoceras but with a similar aperture and like Phragmoceras is endogastric in the early stages but becomes straight in the later.

 Endoplectoceras is similar to Protophragmoceras except the shell is more slender and has faint trochoidal coiling.

 Sthenoceras has a fairly large, smooth endogastric shell, more strongly curved in the early stages, aperture that is only slightly contracted, and siphuncle with variably expanded segments and small bulletes.

 Contemporary cephalopods include oncocerids, barrandeocerids, orthocerids, and actinocerids.